Introducing World Religions

 Dana L. Robert, Truman Collins Professor of World Christianity and History of Mission, Boston University; author of Christian Mission: How Christianity Became a World Religion

-"Lushness of illustration aside--and there's plenty of that!--what Introducing World Religions does best is to illustrate in the person of the author himself a model for 'Christian engagement' with the world's religions, old and new.
+"What Introducing World Religions does best is to illustrate in the person of the author himself a model for 'Christian engagement' with the world's religions, old and new.
 Exemplifying how to be both grounded and open, Charles Farhadian wants us to learn about the religions so that we can learn from them and with them as well.
 Not only that, he also realizes that learning without a location--a perspective from nowhere in particular--is an impossibility.
 Interspersed throughout, the author's 'Christian Reflections' will prove meaningful to Christians of all persuasions."

 Richard Fox Young, Timby Chair, History of Religions, Princeton Theological Seminary